renatols-jf/spboot-chassi/README.md

 [Context](https://github.com/renatols-jf/spboot-chassi/blob/master/src/main/java/io/github/renatolsjf/chassi/context/Context.java)
 is the source of information for the current processing/request.
 It stores information like the operation in execution and the transactionId.
 It is used by the framework to initiate transformations and validations.
+It also stores information like elapsed time by type, which will be treated later in this document.

 It is initialized automatically as soon as a request object is created and it's detroyed as soon as a request finishes.
+A context can be obtained anywhere calling `Context.forRequest`
 As a rule of thumb, we don't want to initialize the context manually elsewhere, so calling `Context.initialize` outside of a request will result in an error.
 You also cannot call it manually inside a request, as it will result in an error